saloni213/Online-Exam-Preparation-System/README.md

 # Online-Exam-Preparation-System

-1) First Create EEC database.
+1) First Create EEC2 database.
 2) Run create_table&insert_values.php for table creation.
 3) Run index.php.
 It redirects to the Login Page.
 4) For Admin, Username is 'ADMIN' and Password is 'ad20@#'.